Volatar/Group7-repo-projects/BDD Lab Documentation/1 Introduction To BDD.md

 A good resource for Behave is [here](https://pypi.org/project/behave/).

 Step definition files are Python scripts that contain the actual code to implement the steps described in the feature files.
-Each step in a feature file corresponds to a step definition in Python code.For example, consider the feature file scenario mentioned above.
+Each step in a feature file corresponds to a step definition in Python code.
+For example, consider the feature file scenario mentioned above.
 To implement the steps, you would create a step definition file that may look like this:

 ```py